Learning the distribution of latent variables in paired comparison models with round-robin scheduling: Risk bounds for the MLE

 Therefore, ``slow rates" of convergence are obtained for the MLE.
 The polynomial growth $\mathsf{N}(\Pi\cup\{\bayes\},\norm{\cdot}_{\text{tv}},\epsilon)\lesssim \epsilon^D$ is extremely standard, see \cite[p271--274]{MR1652247} for various examples where this assumption is satisfied and our result applies.
 On the other hand, ``fast" rates of convergence remain an open question.
-In particular, the margin condition \cite{MR1765618} required to prove such rates would hold if the total variation distance between distributions of the nodes weights was bounded from above by the excess risk derived from the asymptotic of the likelihood.
+In particular, the margin condition \cite{MR1765618} required to prove such rates would hold if the total variation distance between strengths distributions was bounded from above by the excess risk derived from the asymptotic of the likelihood.